Ogenki Clinic: Anime

 The anime OVA series of Ogenki Clinic was directed by Takashi Watanabe, animation by Chuo Movie and animation production by New Network and Tokyo Kids.
 It was first released in Japan in 1991 on three 46-minute VHS volumes by Play Comic Video.
-Simply titled “Vol. 1”, “Vol. 2” and “Vol. 3”, each volume contained four episodes or “cases”.
+Simply titled "Vol. 1", "Vol. 2" and "Vol. 3", each volume contained four episodes or "cases".

-The first two volumes, dubbed in English, were released separately on 45-minute VHS tapes in America by Anime 18 as “Check Into Ogenki Clinic” and “Return To Ogenki Clinic”, then together in 1999 as a single 90-minute DVD release titled “Ogenki Clinic Adventures”.

-In 2007, they would be separated again for DVD release under Central Park Media's Anime HotShots banner as "Ogenki Clinic 1" and "Ogenki Clinic 2".

-Critical Mass Video has scheduled the re-release the "Ogenki Clinic Adventures" DVD for February 2, 2010.
+The first two volumes, dubbed in English, were released separately on 45-minute VHS tapes in America by Anime 18 as Check Into Ogenki Clinic and Return to Ogenki Clinic, then together in 1999 as a single 90-minute DVD release titled "Ogenki Clinic Adventures".
+In 2007, they would be separated again for DVD release under Central Park Media's Anime HotShots banner as Ogenki Clinic 1 and Ogenki Clinic 2.
+Critical Mass Video has scheduled the re-release the Ogenki Clinic Adventures DVD for February 2, 2010.

-Kitty Media released "Vol. 3" in America in 1997 on 45-minute English subtitled and dubbed VHS releases titled “Welcome to the Ogenki Clinic”.
-These VHS tapes were also included by Kitty Media in their VHS box sets of “The Best Of Kitty Vol. 2” in 2000, which also contained the anime OVAs Slight Fever Syndrome and Balthus- Tia's Radiance.

-(The DVD release of “The Best Of Kitty Vol. 2” does not contain "Welcome to Ogenki Clinic", nor Slight Fever Syndrome, which were replaced by the anime OVAs Wake Up!
-Aria and The Legend Of Reyon).
+Kitty Media released "Vol. 3" in America in 1997 on 45-minute English subtitled and dubbed VHS releases titled "Welcome to Ogenki Clinic".
+These VHS tapes were also included by Kitty Media in their VHS box sets of The Best of Kitty Vol. 2 in 2000, which also contained the anime OVAs Slight Fever Syndrome and Balthus - Tia's Radiance.
+(The DVD release of The Best of Kitty Vol. 2 does not contain Welcome to Ogenki Clinic, nor Slight Fever Syndrome, which were replaced by the anime OVAs Wake Up!
+Aria and The Legend of Reyon.)

 In 1988, Mototsugu Watanabe made a live-action produced by Nikkatsu.